thumbor/thumbor-aws/README.md

 - S3 Storage - Retrieve and store source files, detector data and security keys;
 - S3 Result Storage - Retrieve and store resulting images.
 These can be set to be public-read and served directly from S3.

+## 👀 Thumbor

+[thumbor-aws](https://github.com/thumbor/thumbor-aws) stands on the shoulders of [thumbor](https://github.com/thumbor/thumbor)!
+If you are not familiar with [thumbor](https://github.com/thumbor/thumbor), please check the [docs](https://thumbor.readthedocs.io/en/latest/) or you can see a demo at http://thumborize.me/

 ## 👍 Contribute

 thumbor-aws is an open-source project with many contributors.
 Join them